Infinity-harmonic maps and morphisms: Introduction

 is called the energy density of $\psi $, and $\{e_{i}\}$ is an orthonormal basis for $T_{x}M$. \end{definition*}

-This generalizes the concept of infinity harmonic functions on euclidean space.
+This generalizes the concept of infinity-harmonic functions on euclidean space.
 The definition can also be viewed as the limiting case of the well known notion of $p$-harmonic map \cite{BG} as $p\rightarrow \infty .$ (See Proposition \ref{limit as p goes to inf} for details.)

+Metric projection (i.e. the closest point map), to an orbit of an isometric group action is typically not an isometry, or even a Riemannian submersion, even at the places that it is well defined, smooth, and the orbit is principle.
+On the other hand, it is always infinity-harmonic.

+\begin{theorem} Let $O\subset M$ be an orbit of an isometric action by a Lie group $G$ on a Riemannian manifold $M.$ Then metric projection onto $O$ is an infinity-harmonic map, wherever it is well defined and smooth. \end{theorem}

-In Section 1, we give some examples of infinity harmonic maps which include some very important and well-known classes such as metric projection onto an orbit of an isometric group action, projections of multiply warped products, totally geodesic maps, isometric immersions, Riemannian submersions, and eigenmaps between spheres.
+In Section 2, we prove Theorem \ref{isometric grp actions} and give other examples of infinity-harmonic maps, including projections of multiply warped products, totally geodesic maps, isometric immersions, Riemannian submersions, and eigenmaps between spheres.

-Section 2 begins with some examples that show that infinity harmonicity is not preserved under composition.
-Motivated by this and the theory of $p$ -harmonicity, we introduce a subclass of infinity harmonic maps called infinity harmonic morphisms, which preserve solutions to the $\infty $ -Laplace equation in the following sense.
+Section 3 begins with some examples that show that infinity-harmonicity is not preserved under composition.
+Motivated by this and the theory of $p$ -harmonicity, we introduce a subclass of infinity-harmonic maps called infinity-harmonic morphisms, which preserve solutions to the $\infty$ -Laplace equation in the following sense.

-\begin{definition*} A map between Riemannian manifolds is said to be an infinity harmonic morphism if and only if it pulls back locally defined infinity harmonic functions to infinity harmonic functions. \end{definition*}
+\begin{definition*} A map between Riemannian manifolds is said to be an infinity-harmonic morphism if and only if it pulls back locally defined infinity-harmonic functions to infinity-harmonic functions. \end{definition*}

 This is motivated by the categorically analogous definition of $p$-harmonic morphism (\cite{Fu}, \cite{Is}, \cite{Lo}, and \cite{BL}), and is therefore very appealing.
 On the other hand, it is a difficult condition to verify.
-Fortunately, we will provide an alternative characterization of infinity harmonic morphisms that is easier to check.
+Fortunately, we will provide an alternative characterization of infinity-harmonic morphisms that is easier to check.
 To this end we recall \cite{BE}, \cite{BW1}

 \begin{definition*} A map $\varphi :(M,g)\longrightarrow (N,h)$ between Riemannian manifolds is horizontally weakly conformal with dilation $\lambda :M\longrightarrow \lbrack 0,\infty )$ if apart from the points where $d\varphi =0$, $d\varphi _{x}$ is onto and